mrshmllow/wire/doc/guides/keys.md

 ### Prerequisites

-wire uses a Rust binary to recieve encrypted key data, so your deploying user must be trusted or you must add garnix as a trusted public key:
+wire uses a Rust binary to receive encrypted key data, so your deploying user must be trusted or you must add garnix as a trusted public key:

 ```nix